wp-plugins/my-calendar/trunk/readme.txt

 == Changelog ==

+= 1.4.7 =

+* Fixed: Bug where infinitely recurring events whose first occurrence was in the future were not rendered in upcoming events
+* Fixed: Bug where infinitely recurring bi-weekly events only rendered their first event in calendar view
+* Added: Option to indicate whether registration for an event is open or closed, with customizable text.
+* Added: Option to supply a short description alternative to the full description.

 = 1.4.6 =

 * Fixed: Flash of unstyled content prevention scripts weren't disabled when other scripting was disabled.